Community is my favorite thing to create.

 We'll spend some time contemplating our current season, reflecting on the natural and personal events that characterize this time in your life where you live.
 We'll share our observations with each other (one of my favorite parts), and we'll go home with fresh ideas on how to celebrate and fully live into this season.

-You may wish to register in advance in order to download and print the worksheet we'll be using.
+You may wish to download and print the worksheet we'll be using.
 If this isn't possible, don't worry!
 But please do bring a blank sheet of paper or two.
 All participants will benefit from having a pencil and eraser, along with their favorite writing utensils, and some scrap paper to jot down notes and ideas.

 This session is based on Rachel's workbook, The Magic of Seasons, available for purchase here.